tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 	    <li><a href="{% url 'rango:index' %}">Index</a></li>
 	</ul>

-This code states that when a user is authenticated and logged in, he or she can see the `Restricted Page` and `Logout` links.
+This markup and template code states that when a user is authenticated and logged in, he or she can see the `Restricted Page` and `Logout` links.
 If he or she isn't logged in, `Login` and `Sign Up` are presented.
 As `Add New Category`, `About` and `Index` are not within the template conditional blocks, these links are available to both anonymous and logged in users.

 ## Taking it Further
 In this chapter, we've covered several important aspects of managing user authentication within Django.
-We've covered the basics of installing Django's `django.contrib.auth` application into our project.
+We've covered the basics of including the built-in Django `django.contrib.auth` application into our project.
 Additionally, we have also shown how to implement a user profile model that can provide additional fields to the base `django.contrib.auth.models.User` model.
 We have also detailed how to setup the functionality to allow user registrations, login, logout, and to control access.
 For more information about user authentication and registration consult the [Django documentation on authentication](https://docs.djangoproject.com/en/2.1/topics/auth/).

 Many web applications however take the concepts of user authentication further.
 For example, you may require different levels of security when registering users, by ensuring a valid e-mail address is supplied.
 While we could implement this functionality, why reinvent the wheel when such functionality already exists?
 The `django-registration-redux` app has been developed to greatly simplify the process of adding extra functionality related to user authentication.
 We cover how you can use this package in a [following chapter](#chapter-redux).